The freedom to freeze our eggs gives us more options than ever before.

 What is egg freezing?

-The average age of first-time mothers in the U.S. has increased from about 21 to 26 years since 1970.
+Egg freezing is getting more popular as a fertility treatment, as more and more women are opting to have children later in life — the average age of first-time mothers in the US has increased from about 21 to 30 years old since 1970.
+[1]

-And while there are many reasons the age of first-time moms is on the uptick, the availability of more choice is certainly a significant factor.
+And while there are many reasons the age of first-time moms is on the uptick, the availability of more choices when it comes to fertility treatments is certainly a significant factor.

-According to a study published by the Society for Assisted Reproductive Technology (SART), the number of people in the US banking and freezing their eggs went from 8,826 in 2016 to 10,936 in 2017.
+According to a study by the American Society for Reproductive Medicine, the number of people in the US banking and freezing their eggs went from 16,786 to 24,558 in 2021 — a 31% increase.
+[2]

-But while it is becoming an increasingly popular choice, it’s not without its risks.
+But while it’s becoming an increasingly popular choice, it’s not without its risks.

 There are conflicting reports about how successful egg freezing is when it comes to pregnancy — with one reason being that the data is tricky to obtain and analyze.

-So, while this report suggests that successful pregnancies happen in somewhere between two and 12 percent of cases, some fertility experts think that number is as low as one percent.
+So, while some reports suggest that successful pregnancies happen in around 2-12% of cases, some fertility experts think that number is as low as 1%.
+[3,4]

-Either way, most professional experts agree that egg freezing is not a surefire thing when it comes to TTC ‒ and this is something to keep in mind before you weigh up the egg freezing costs.
+Either way, most professional experts agree that egg freezing is not a surefire thing when it comes to TTC — something to keep in mind before you weigh up the egg-freezing costs.

 How much does it cost to freeze your eggs?

-There are multiple stages in the egg freezing process ‒ and each one comes at a price.
+Essentially, there are multiple stages in the egg-freezing process — and each one comes at a price:

 Put that all together and you’re looking at tens of thousands of dollars.

-Plus, the cost of freezing your eggs will depend on a range of factors, such as how many eggs you want to freeze, how long you want to store your eggs, and how many cycles of fertility treatment you will need.
+Plus, the cost of freezing your eggs will depend on a range of factors, such as how many eggs you want to freeze, how long you want to store your eggs, and how many cycles you’ll need.

-You will usually be prescribed hormonal medications that help stimulate egg production and ovulation.
+You’ll also usually be prescribed hormonal medications that help stimulate egg growth and maturation.

-At the time of writing, the cheapest US state when it comes to freezing eggs cost is New York.
+The cheapest US state when it comes to freezing eggs cost is New York, ranging from $5,000 to $6,000 per cycle.

-Generally, the cost of egg retrieval and freezing in New York is roughly $5,000 to $6,000 ‒ excluding medications and the cost of egg freezing storage.
+But that’s the cost of egg retrieval and freezing, excluding medications and the cost of egg freezing storage.

 How much does it cost to keep an egg frozen?